fischeti/WRapped/README.md

     ```bash
     cargo run
     ```
-5. Create a localhost server in the `web` folder to view the app.
+5. Create a localhost server to view the app.
 For instance:
     ```bash
-    cd web
     python3 -m http.server
     ```